mrdougwright/rubykin.github.io/enumerables.md

    [1,2,3,4,5].each { |num| puts num if num.odd? }

 2) What would this each method output from this string?
-   "ThisdmakesdmoredsensedwithoutdD's".split("d").each { |l| puts l }
+   "ThisdmakesdmoredsensedwithoutdD's".split("d").each {
+    |letter| puts letter
+  }

    Note: We are method chaining in the above example.
    The string is being split into smaller separate strings at the parameter passed in.
 Then the each method is called on that array.

 3) What does select do for this hash? food = {